remotion-dev/remotion/packages/docs/docs/player.md

 _optional_

-Whether the video should display the volume off/on button .
+Whether the video should display a volume slider and a mute button.
 Default `true`.

 ### `allowFullscreen`